Manjushri Statue – The Story Begins

 Alternate depictions of Manjushri show him seated on the back on a blue lion or on a lion skin.
 It implies that the mind is like a wild beast that can only be tamed with perfected wisdom.
-Additionally, he is sometimes holding a ruyi scepter in his right hand instead of a sword.
+Additionally, he is sometimes holding a ruyi scepter instead of a sword.

 Mahayana Buddhists believe that Manjushri resides in his bodhimanda that is located on Wutai Shan in northern China.
 Wutai Shan was identified with the bodhisattva in ancient India since the 7th century ACE.
 His mountain home is considered to be one of the sacred mountains of Buddhism in China and it remains off limits.
 However, there is a 12th century temple that is a popular destination for devotees.
 Some scholars note that the Manchus of the Qing Dynasty took their name in honor of the bodhisattva.